Neuroblastoma is cancer that starts

 tested for cancer cells.
 A biopsy is needed to diagnose neuroblastoma.
 An imaging

 test, like an ultrasound or CT scan may be used to guide the needle during a

 diagnosed, a stage is assigned.
 The stage is how much cancer there is and if and

 where it has spread.
-Staging is used to decide which treatment options are best.
-Your
+Staging is used to guide treatment options.
+Your child's

-child's doctor will use 1 of these 2 staging systems:
+healthcare provider will use one of these two staging systems: